OCA/web/README.md

 [![Coverage Status](https://coveralls.io/repos/OCA/web/badge.png?branch=13.0)](https://coveralls.io/r/OCA/web?branch=13.0)

 Web addons for Odoo
+Web addons for Odoo.
+This project aims to deal with modules related to the webclient of Odoo.
+You'll find modules that: Add facilities to the UI;
 ===================

 This project aims to deal with modules related to the webclient of Odoo.
 You'll find modules that: